 Aadhaar eSign was given legal sanctity through its inclusion in the second schedule of the IT Act via Gazette Notification No. 2015 Jan – GSR 61(E) (the Aadhaar eSign Notification), dated January 27, 2015, entitled “Electronic Signature or Electronic Authentication Technique and Procedure Rules, 2015”.
 It is a recognised electronic signature under the Second Schedule of the Information Technology Act, 2000.

-The underlying technology behind Aadhaar eSign is somewhat similar to the one behind DSC tokens - which ensures that the eSigned document cannot be tampered with once the Aadhaar eSign has been affixed.
-The biggest difference between the two is in terms of how the identity of the signer is authenticated.
-DSC Tokens rely on a laborious one time KYC process, while Aadhaar eSign verifies the identity of the signer on the fly, using UIDAI powered Aadhaar authentication.
+Aadhaar eSign relies on a combination of asymmetric crypto system and hash functions - which ensures that a document signed using Aadhaar based eSign cannot be tampered with once the eSign has been affixed.
+The identity of the signer who is using Aadhaar eSign is verified on the fly, using UIDAI powered Aadhaar authentication.

 The policy imperative that drove Aadhaar eSign was quite simple – to enable a mode of electronic signature that could be used scalably by 1 billion + individuals on a regular basis.
-Before Aadhaar eSign, the most commonly used form of “electronic signature” was the DSC Token.
-However, the DSC token system relied upon a laborious purchase, KYC, delivery and usage process.
-It was impossible to drive mass usage with such a system.
-Aadhaar eSign, on the other hand, was super-easy – and far easier to drive mass usage in a 1b+ country like India.
+Aadhaar eSign, unlike DSC tokens, is super-easy, time saving – and far easy to drive mass usage in a 1bn+ country like India.

 For Aadhaar eSign, all that signers need is: